- Business

 Two days later, on 8th December, ‘La Inmaculada Concepción,’ commemorates the Immaculate Conception of the Virgin Mary, and is celebrated as a holy day of obligation in the Roman Catholic Church.
 The date was established as the Feast of the Immaculate Conception in 1476, by Pope Sixtus IV, and was defined as a dogma by Pope Pius IX in 1854.
 Mary as the Immaculate Conception was declared as principal patroness of all the possessions of the Spanish Crown in 1760, and has remained the patron virgin of Spain since then.

 As far as modern day Spain is concerned it remains a popular Bank Holiday, which is traditionally when many of the country's airports and roads are at their busiest.
-The wildcat strike by many of Spain's Air Traffic Controllers over the December Bank Holiday period last year caused Spanish airspace to be closed and ultimately be taken over by the Military, resulting in thousands of cancelled flights.
-A compensation claim by affected travellers is still ongoing, but could potentially cost the USCA Air Traffic Controllers union 100 Million Euros.
+The wildcat strike by many of Spain's Air Traffic Controllers over the December Bank Holiday period 2011 caused Spanish airspace to be closed and ultimately be taken over by the Military, resulting in thousands of cancelled flights.
+A compensation claim by affected travelers is still ongoing, but could potentially cost the USCA Air Traffic Controllers union 100 Million Euros.

 - Spanish Tourism Stats Confusion